davidxv15/Chat-App/README.md

 Deployment:
-This app will be deployed using [Heroku/AWS].
+This app will be deployed using Heroku.
 Upon deployment, you will be able to access it through:

 https://capable-selkie-5113d6.netlify.app/